hoseinmohammadi-dev/ShopZamanIran/README.md

 # 🛍️ ShopZamanIran

-A modern and responsive **e-commerce website** built with **Next.js**, designed to simulate a real online store experience with product listings, categories, and a dynamic shopping basket.
-The project is still under active development and will include more features such as authentication, product management, and payment integration.
+I built this e-commerce project using Next.js.
+The project is fully responsive, and I have also implemented SSR (Server-Side Rendering).

 ---